shuhei/material-colors/README.md

 ## Available Forms

 - CSS: Classes for prototyping such as `.color-red-100`, `.bg-red-100`, `.border-red-100`, `.fill-red-100` and `.stroke-red-100`.
+- CSS variables such as `--md-red-100`.
 - Sass, Scss: Color variables such as `$md-red-100`.
 - Less: Color variables such as `@md-red-100`.
 - Stylus: Color variables such as `md-red-100`.
 - JSON: Raw data of colors.
 Key names are hypenated. e.g. `deep-purple`
 - JavaScript: Color set object provided via AMD, CommonJS or global variable `materialColor`.
-Key names are camelcase. e.g. `deepPurple`
+Key names are camelCase. e.g. `deepPurple`
+- EcmaScript module: Color variables are exported as camelCase names.

 See [dist directory](dist) or [demo](http://shuheikagawa.com/material-colors/) for more details.